yU93r/SteamEmu/post_build/README.release.md

 Also, match making servers will return the info of the server from the incoming local packets, you can make the emu retrieve the actual server info by performing a source server query, this is enabled by creating a file called `matchmaking_server_details_via_source_query.txt` inside the `steam_settings` folder.
 **This is currently broken**.

 ---

+## Overlay hook delay:
+**Note: at the moment this feature is only enabled in the experimental builds**
+---

+By default the emu will wait `5 seconds` before attempting to start the overlay renderer detector, this allows some games to initialize properly, otherwise the detector may not detect the renderer (DirectX, OpenGL, etc...) and the overlay will not work (example game: `Have a Nice Death`).
+You can control this delay via the configuration file `overlay_hook_delay_sec.txt`.
+It must contain only one line, specifying the amount of seconds to wait.
+It is **NOT** recommended to remove this delay or setting it to 0, also negative values will be ignored.

+The renderer detector will have a `10 second` timeout after initialization (not counting the delay), after that it will fail.
+This avoids an infinite detection loop and a potential FPS drop on failure.

+Check the example file in the `steam_settings` folder

+---